-At the time of the festive Finale of the Amsterdam Science and Innovation Award 2023, a fun and dynamic event, the winners are to be selected.
+At the time of the festive Finale of the Amsterdam Science and Innovation Award 2023, a fun and dynamic event, the winners are to be selected!
 A professionally diverse and inspiring jury will judge the applications.
 We are happy to announce this year’s chair, Ruben Brave.
 For more on his inspiring biography please read on, and click on the links down below.
-We are also happy to announce Wouter Keij from the Innovatie Fonds Noord-Holland, as one of the six other jury member.
-Again, please read more down below.
+We are also happy to announce Marie Louise Blankesteijn – professor at the Department of Physics and Astronomy, Ivana Išgum – Distinguished Professor in AI and Medical Imaging, Wouter Keij from the Innovatie Fonds Noord-Holland, Ilse Zaal former deputy for the Province of North Holland, Tom Brouwer – cardiologist in training and clinical epidemiologist, and there is one more jury member to be announced soon; please read more down below.

 Ruben Brave (1974) is a Dutch internet pioneer, media professional and serial tech entrepreneur in media and telecommunication (TMT).

 Ruben is also an investor and holds various board positions, such as the Social-Economic Council (SER, Diversity in Business), Open State Foundation, the Cultural Participation Fund of the Kingdom of the Netherlands, the Dutch Review of Books Foundation and the joint master Entrepreneurship of the VU Amsterdam

 Since 2004, Ruben has been the founder of the academic business incubator Entelligence for pre-seed financing, (valorisation) mentoring and coaching, in which start-ups of professors are kickstarted (spin-offs) in the sectors of media, ICT, health and education.
 At the SciLink Foundation, Ruben coaches academics in start-up initiation, upscaling, and networking.